 - The "proposed project" includes the following components: - Up to 114 wind turbines and 4 offshore substations. - Up to 4 offshore export cables that run from the Lease area to shore. - The cables would be buried approximately 3-10 ft, though no more than 13 ft, depending on seabed conditions.
 In limited cases, cable protection in the form of concrete mattresses may be used. - Should US Wind receive the appropriate permissions, the offshore export cables would land at the 3R's Beach parking lot in Delaware Seashore State Park.
+All cables and vaults would be buried, and horizontal directional drilling would be used to install the cables up to 60 feet beneath the beach and dune to avoid contact with those sensitive ecosystems.

-All cables and vaults would be buried. - The cables would exit the vaults and enter Indian River Bay.
+- The cables would exit the vaults and enter Indian River Bay via horizontal directional drilling.
 The cables would be buried approximately 3-7 ft in the sandy bottom along a corridor to be determined within the bay. - The cables would exit Indian River near the Indian River Power Plant to be connected to new US Wind substations built adjacent to an existing substation. - The project would connect into the regional electric grid at Delmarva Power and Light's Indian River substation.